peterhinch/micropython-async/v3/docs/DRIVERS.md

  `args` a tuple of arguments for the `callable` (default `()`)
  3. `__call__` Call syntax e.g. `myswitch()` returns the physical debounced state of the switch i.e. 0 if grounded, 1 if connected to `3V3`.
+ 4. `deinit` No args.
+Cancels the running task.

 Methods 1 and 2 should be called before starting the scheduler.